Michael Bloomberg, Mayor of New York City

 However, Bloomberg’s social liberalism, most notably his stance on gun control, seen as hardline anti in key swing states, would have rendered such a bid difficult to say the least.
 Though hailed for his work as the figurehead of the 600-strong Mayors Against Illegal Guns coalition, the outrage which followed Bloomberg's foray outside of his own city jurisdiction, not to mention state, into Virginia as part of an entrapment stunt designed to demonstrate the state's lax gun laws, was seen as a wider sign of his Yankee stigma to the electorate south of the Mason-Dixon line.
 In February 2008 Bloomberg killed off any speculation once and for all when he stated: "I am not and will not be a candidate for president."
 Ahead of the 2012 race, Bloomberg sought to draw a line under any discussion by saying “no way, no how”, as he also did concerning a mooted run for state governor in 2010.

-As he enters the penultimate year of his third and his final term as mayor, Bloomberg can point to an administration notable for not only his economic stewardship but also bold and innovative stances on social and environmental issues.
+In the final year of his third and his final term as mayor, Bloomberg can point to an administration notable for not only his economic stewardship but also bold and innovative stances on social and environmental issues.
 Following the fatal Aurora shootings of July 2012, Bloomberg used his position as co-founder of Mayors Against Illegal Guns to make a rare foray into the presidential race by demanding the two main candidates specify a stronger stance on gun control.
 He has also made great efforts to promote the city's tech sector globally, even going so far as to learn how to code himself.